snapwiki/SnapWikiSkin-OLD/README.md

 [![Build Status](https://travis-ci.com/snapwiki/SnapWikiSkin.svg?branch=master)](https://travis-ci.com/snapwiki/SnapWikiSkin)
 # Snapwikiskin
 This is a skin (STILL WIP) for the Snap!
-Wiki
+Wiki.

 ## Installation
 1. Download the contents of this repository and save them into $wgScriptPath/skins/SnapWikiSkin (a new directory)